The Evolution of Style

 Dealing, as we have, with artists whose principal output was haptic, rather than visual, it is improbable that we could extrapolate from our limited sampling of individual artist’s sculptural development to compare visual artists’ morphology.
 Obviously, any “congruity” of style among painters would likely differ significantly from those historical patterns suggested in our review of the work of Alois Schardt.

-Not surprizingly, however, in looking back over the annals of Western painting tradition, we can surely find ample evidence of “primitive” characteristics in Proto-Renaissance masters such as Giotto, Uccello, and later, even Piero della Francesca (painters who searched for descriptive language informed by a venerable Mediterranean tradition of relief sculpture).
+Not surprisingly, however, in looking back over the annals of Western painting tradition, we can surely find ample evidence of “primitive” characteristics in Proto-Renaissance masters such as Giotto, Uccello, and later, even Piero della Francesca (painters who searched for descriptive language informed by a venerable Mediterranean tradition of relief sculpture).

 Their “tactile essays” were soon followed by a “Classical” synthesis (balance, formal concerns, restraint, etc.) in the likes of Botticelli, Giorgione and Raphael.